-We are very pleased that this report, issued by the State Actuary, Cheiron, states "In summary, we believe that the assumptions and methods used in the draft June 30, 2022 Actuarial Valuation, which are used to determine the required Fiscal Year 2024 State contribution, are reasonable.
+We are very pleased that the Preliminary Report, issued by the State Actuary, Cheiron, states as follows:

+"In summary, we believe that the assumptions and methods used in the draft June 30, 2023 Actuarial Valuation, which are used to determine the required Fiscal Year 2025 State contribution, are reasonable.
 We also find that the certified portion of the contribution which the State is responsible for was properly calculated."